When Large Vision-Language Models Meet Person Re-Identification: Experiments

-\textbf{Ablation of the camera semantic supplementation strategy.} As shown in Tab.~\ref{tab:ablation_css}, we compare two variants that supplement camera semantics for the generated tokens and visual inputs.
-The result of ``CSS-$v_{reid}$" shows that camera semantics can improve the representation ability of the generated tokens for pedestrians.
-However, since it indirectly enhances the robustness of the visual model to camera changes through our semantic-guided interaction module, the late supplementation strategy may affect the visual model weakly.
+\textbf{Ablation of the camera semantic supplementation strategy.} In Tab.~\ref{tab:ablation_css}, the result of CSS-$v_{reid}$ shows that camera semantics can improve the representation ability of the generated token.
 When transferring the usage of camera embeddings to the input of the visual model (denoted by CSS-$x^p$), we observe a better performance.
-Interestingly, the observation is consistent with the work only using ViT~\cite{he2021transreid}.
-In our LVLM-ReID framework, this design helps to improve the robustness of the generated semantic token and the extracted visual features, further improving the model's ability to match pedestrians across cameras.
+This design helps to improve the robustness of visual features and the LVLM-generated semantic token, further improving the model's ability to match pedestrians across cameras.

-\textbf{Ablation of the SGI design.} In the SGI module, we adopt bidirectional interaction between the generated semantic token and the visual tokens.
-To assess the effectiveness of this design, we evaluate an alternative configuration, ``$v_{reid}$ as Query", in Tab.~\ref{tab:ablation_sgi}.
-However, this variant results in a noticeable performance decrease, validating the effectiveness and rationale of our SGI design.
-Its inferior performance suggests that limiting interaction to a single directional flow from visual tokens to the semantic token does not leverage the mutual enhancement potential between them.
-In contrast, our SGI allows the semantic token to guide and refine the visual features while being dynamically influenced by the visual content.
-This reciprocal exchange strengthens the visual representations with relevant semantic context.

-\textbf{Effectiveness of our end-to-end design.} We evaluate a variant of our proposed LVLM-ReID, denoted as ``Stop Gradient", in Tab.~\ref{tab:ablation_end}.
-In the variant, while the LLM generates semantic tokens, they do not impact the visual model’s learning process.
-The variant fails to harness the full benefit of joint training, as it restricts the cross-modal optimization loop that allows the generated semantics to iteratively enhance visual feature learning.
-Therefore, it shows unsatisfactory performance.
-The results highlight that our integrated design not only fosters tighter synergy between the visual model and the semantic token but also enables our model to capture more nuanced identity-relevant details, ultimately driving stronger ReID performance.